 - Fluid buildup in the legs or abdomen

 - Problems with speech, swallowing or physical coordination

 When to see a doctor

-Make an appointment with your doctor if you have any signs and symptoms that worry you.
-If a family member has been diagnosed with Wilson's disease, your doctor may recommend tests to determine whether you may have Wilson's disease.
+Make an appointment with your doctor if you have signs and symptoms that worry you, especially if a family member has Wilson's disease.

-Wilson's disease is inherited as an autosomal recessive trait, which means that to develop the disease you must inherit two copies of the defective gene, one from each parent.
-If you receive only one abnormal gene, you won't become ill yourself, but you're considered a carrier and can pass the gene to your children.
+Wilson's disease is inherited as an autosomal recessive trait, which means that to develop the disease you must inherit one copy of the defective gene from each parent.
+If you receive only one abnormal gene, you won't become ill yourself, but you're a carrier and can pass the gene to your children.